Skip to main content

 How can I safeguard my own sight?

-The IAPB created the 4Ps as guidance and inspiration for people to make healthy lifestyle changes and gain fresh perspectives that can benefit the health of their eyes.
 So, what exactly are the 4Ps and what do they teach us?
 The 4Ps are — Prevent eye conditions, Protect your eyes, Preserve good vision and Prioritise your eye health.
 We will be exploring this in more detail.
-Keep reading to discover our recommendations, themed around the 4Ps created by the IAPB.
+Keep reading to discover more.

 PREVENT